Last Tuesday Society: History

-Following a successful Kickstarter crowdfunding campaign in 2014, many of these items and artworks were moved to display at The Viktor Wynd Museum of Curiosities, Fine Art & Natural History, part of The Last Tuesday Society space.
+Following a Kickstarter crowdfunding campaign in 2014, many of these items and artworks were moved to display at The Viktor Wynd Museum of Curiosities, Fine Art & Natural History, part of The Last Tuesday Society space.
 Also in the building is a cocktail bar specialises in traditional absinthes.
 In 2019 the Absinthe Parlour was named the Best Bar in London at the 7th annual Design My Night Awards.

-The Society puts on a regular lecture series, with over 500 talks held in the last ten years.